Engine Crank/CAM/Knock sensor simulator

-This stand-alone crank-angle-based signal generator was designed to replicate crank- and camshaft position sensor signals (e.g. 58X) on off-engine automotive component test benches for control algorithm developments, but can be used in any application where angular reference signals are needed.
+This stand-alone automotive crank-angle-based signal generator was designed to replicate crank- and camshaft position sensor signals (e.g. 58X) on off-engine automotive component test benches for control algorithm developments.

-It makes use of the latest FPGA-technology to accurately playback any digital (hall effect) or analog (magnetic) crank sensor signal pattern along with up to four digital CAMs and two digital triggers with a resolution of 0.1° over 720° (7200 points per channel) at speeds from 10RPM up to 16000RPM.
+> The latest FPGA-technology playback any digital (hall effect) or analog (magnetic) crank sensor signal pattern along with up to four digital CAMs and two digital triggers with a resolution of 0.1° over 720° (7200 points per channel) at speeds from 10RPM up to 16000RPM.